lahit1/lahit1/README.md

-- 👋 Hi, I’m @lahit1
+- 👋 Hi, looking for a programer?
+Well, welcome then
-- 👀 My profession is Java
+- 👀 Why tell when I can show?..
+Aren't you here already because of that ;)